DreamerVulpi/tourneyBot/README.md

 If you want to help the project, suggest ideas and developments in your [pull requests](https://github.com/DreamerVulpi/tourneybot/pulls).

+If there are donations specified in the brackets of the roadmap innovations, I can make new functionality and expand accessibility.

 <br>

-## To be realized in the future
+## Roadmap
-* Dynamically changing time interval until disqualification from the tournament with each repeated message
+* Dynamically changing time interval until disqualification from the tournament with each repeated message (50$);
+* Support for the [challonge](https://challonge.com/ru/dashboard) platform (150$);

 ## Features